-Macroglobulinemia of Waldenstrom is a cancer of the B lymphocytes (a type of white blood cell).
-It is associated with the overproduction of proteins called IgM antibodies.
+Waldenstrom macroglobulinemia (WM) is a cancer of the B lymphocytes (a type of white blood cell).
+WM is associated with the overproduction of proteins called IgM antibodies.

 A physical examination may reveal a swollen spleen, liver, and lymph nodes.
 An eye exam may show enlarged veins in the retina or retinal bleeding (hemorrhages).

-shows a low number of red blood cells and platelets.
-A shows evidence of kidney disease.
+shows a low number of red blood cells and platelets. shows evidence of kidney disease.
 A serum viscosity test can tell if the blood has become thick.
-Symptoms usually occur when the blood is four times thicker than normal.
+Symptoms usually occur when the blood is 4 times thicker than normal.